 The simple reality is shoppers will spend more at brands that feel like they align with each individual's values, interests, and needs.
 It's the job of every ecommerce merchant to find effective ways to do this in order to maximize the potential, particularly with existing customers, for a higher average order value.

-Personalization at scale to drive more loyal customers is possible, particularly if you invest in an AI-based personalization platform like LimeSpot, which equips brands with all they need to run upsells, cross-sells, bundles, tailored promotions and recommendations, personalized content and emails, and other AOV-boosting tactics.
+Personalization at scale to drive more loyal customers is possible, particularly if you invest in data-driven personalization platform like LimeSpot, which equips brands with all they need to run upsells, cross-sells, bundles, tailored promotions and recommendations, personalized content and emails, and other AOV-boosting tactics.